alycialeonard/continuous_integration_rse/docs/index.rst

 2. More ``code``, hooray
 3. Somé UTF-8°

+..
+   This is a comment.
-The UTF-8 quote character in this table used to cause python to go boom.
+   The UTF-8 quote character in the table below used to cause python to go boom.
    Now docutils just silently ignores it.

 .. csv-table:: Things that are Awesome (on a scale of 1-11)
 	:quote: ”